The Einstein-Maxwell system, Ward identities, and the Vilkovisky construction: Momentum space integrals

 Momentum space integration seems better off as a regularization procedure compatible with the Vilkovisky construction than the proper-time representation with a lower cut-off in the proper time integral.
 On the other hand, the proper-time representation allows a direct verification of the removal of the gauge parameter dependence from the finite and logarithmically dependent part of the effective action.
-Thus a cut-off procedure should be chosen for the proper-time integrals that is modeled after that of momentum space integration.
+Perhaps a cut-off procedure could be found for the proper-time integrals that is modeled after that of momentum space integration.